 - Industrial Energy Use Management: Adoption of Eco Action 21 in Japan and Its Applicability to Other Asian Countries, by Yoshika Yamamoto (Management and Information Science, Setsunan University).

 - Land Use Planning: Urban Green Infrastructure, by Akito Murayama (Environmental Studies, Nagoya University).

 These cases formed a package of concrete best practices that can be implemented separately or together.
 When implemented together the package forms the basis for a model, “greener” Asian city.

-Ongoing relationships have continued with both Danang, Vietnam and Yangon, Myanmar.
-Mr. Huyn Phouc, the director of the Department of Science & Technology People's Committee of Danang City, has continued to work with Yoshika Yamamoto to implement an Eco Action 21 pilot program adapted to Vietnam within three firms with funding from the Toyota Foundation.
+Ongoing relationships have continued with both Danang, Vietnam, and Yangon, Myanmar.
+Mr. Huyn Phouc, the director of the Department of Science and Technology People's Committee of Danang City, has continued to work with Yoshika Yamamoto to implement an Eco Action 21 pilot program adapted to Vietnam within three firms with funding from the Toyota Foundation.
 They are considering BRT development as a way of dealing with future traffic in the city and plan to return to the idea in 2015.
-Akito Murayama’s case study has led Mr. Phouc to spearhead a project to convert an area of unused land to a green island implementing as well many of the ideas from the green buildings case.
-Connections made at the Policy Forum to both Yoshika Yamamoto/Eco Action 21 and to the representatives from Citynet based in Yokohama have proven invaluable.
-In addition, the SSRC continues to work with representatives from Yangon, Myanmar, towards the implementation of a capacity building program in the social sciences related to water resource management in Myanmar.
+Akito Murayama’s case study has led Mr. Phouc to spearhead a project to convert an area of unused land to a green island, implementing as well many of the ideas from the green buildings case.
+Connections made at the Policy Forum to both Yoshika Yamamoto / Eco Action 21 and to the representatives from Citynet based in Yokohama have proved invaluable.
+In addition, the SSRC continues to work with representatives from Yangon, Myanmar, toward the implementation of a capacity-building program in the social sciences related to water resource management in Myanmar.